 Whoever designed the movie’s poster understood the material completely.
 The overwrought anguish of the woman screams off the canvas, while the zombified hand around her throat is symbolic of the movie’s savagely fierce grip and unwillingness to let go.
 Its contrasting colours, split across the middle, fittingly depict the movie in its most simple and effective terms.
-The Evil Dead is a straight up clash between good and evil, no more, no less, and from this lady’s hell-bound predicament, divine salvation seems just a touch out of reach.
+The Evil Dead is a straight up clash between good and evil, and from this lady’s hell-bound predicament, divine salvation seems just a touch out of reach.

 The Stuff (1985)

 Larry Cohen’s acerbic satire on consumerism is a delightful treat as addictive as its gooey subject, the story of a parasitic entity which takes brand loyalty to a whole new level by turning its bright-eyed advocates into zombies and feeding on the unconscious remains of its exponents.

 The Stuff is very much an ode to 50s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period, while the alarmist title, preceded by a dehumanising definite article, completes the caustic celebration.

 Stripped of Cold War parody, the poster’s featured image is a vivid triumph of warped horror, taking an ironic monster and transforming it into something that inspires terror.
 The image also hints at the flesh-melting special effects genre fans invariably clamour for.

 As home video grew in popularity during the 1980’s, horror movie makers explored the idea of television as an irony-laden gateway, a literal portal to the fear they were purveying.